Node Architecture

 delivered via the ack.

-nodes via AgentRegistryUpdate on the fanout exchange.
+Agents tab) are broadcast to nodes via AgentRegistryUpdate on the

 Updates are session-gated: if a session is open when an update arrives, it is queued and applied after the session closes.
 If multiple updates arrive while a session is open, only the latest is kept.